aabbtree77/adast/README.md

 - The Polish PD04 "middleware" is a clever transformation of one such repairing process to a commercial product.

 - The machine is surprisingly long lasting.
-We fixed it on February 2020, and it worked without a major hassle until May 2023.
-The motor brake system now starts to give up as it occasionally refuses to move the knife.
-Instead of replacing the motor, the factory owner bought another similar used machine.
+The motor brake system starts to give up under a heavy load, it occasionally refuses to move the knife.
+A hydraulic gear has once caught some sawdust and jammed the knife lifting mechanism.

+- The factory owner has bought another similar used Adast guillotine.
+Its electrical relays occasionally lose contact.
+Compared to the older model, they are less protected against the mechanical vibrations as they lack any special sockets to keep them tight.

 ## References